TASEmulators/BizHawk/README.md

 ## Features and systems

 The BizHawk common features (across all cores) are:
-* format and region detection for game images
+* format, region, and integrity detection for game images
-* image corruption warning checked against database
 * 10 save slots with hotkeys and ∞ named savestates
 * speed control, including frame stepping and rewinding
-* memory view/search/edit in all parts of the emulated HW
+* memory view/search/edit in all emulated hardware components
 * input recording (making TAS movies)
 * screenshotting and recording video
-* organised firmware
+* firmware management
-* input, framerate, and other overlays
+* input, framerate, and more in a HUD over the game
 * emulated controllers via a comprehensive input mapper
 * Lua control over core and frontend (Windows only)
+* hotkey bindings to control the UI

 Supported consoles and PCs: